harikvpy/crud/README.md

 that it did not introduce any new 'holes' into your url namespace.

 This project is aimed at addressing the above shortcomings by developing a pure django view that provides basic table CRUD operations.
-You derive from this view providing it with the appropriate initialization parameters and then hook it up to the url namespace yourself explicitly.
+To use, derive from this view class providing it with the appropriate initialization parameters and then hook it up to the url namespace yourself explicitly.

 # Installation